Jeet18t/Image-Detection-Powerpoint-Controller/README.md

 python main.py
 ```
 4. If you want to test it:
-   ### Use a pink pen to move from left to right to advance to the next slide.
-Use an orange pen to move from right to left to go back to the previous slide.
+   ### Use your hand to make a left-->right gesture to move to next slide, and move your hand in a right-->left gesture to move to previous slide.
+   ## or
+   ### You can also use different color pens eg: orange and pink pens to move to next and previous slide respectively

 ## Configuration